Tom-Holliday/Quixotic/src/posts/is-intels-partnership-with-nvidia-a-lifeline-or-a-surrender.md

 Promises of their recovery through their new 700-acre Arizona factory are being questioned by investment experts.

-Paul Franke, a private investor and former Editor and Publisher of the Maverick Investor newsletter, widely quoted by CNBC and The Washington Post claims, “Intel’s total enterprise valuation is now quite stretched, with operational performance and guidance lagging behind the recent share price surge.”
+Paul Franke, a private investor and former Editor and Publisher of the Maverick Investor newsletter, widely quoted by CNBC and The Washington Post claims, 'Intel’s total enterprise valuation is now quite stretched, with operational performance and guidance lagging behind the recent share price surge.'

-Franke is downgrading his Intel 12-month outlook as he posits “sizeable revenue and earnings growth is needed.”
+Franke is downgrading his Intel 12-month outlook as he posits 'sizeable revenue and earnings growth is needed.'

 Intel failed to comment.